AdobeDocs/commerce-admin.en/help/customers/personalize-scale.md

 ### Behavioral data

 Behavioral data answers the question: How do shoppers interact with your site?
-For example, do they:
+For example:

-- Click a search ad
-- Watch a video
-- Interact with the call center
-- Open an email offer
-- Browse your site from a mobile device
-- View specific products or categories
+- What products and categories are my shoppers most interested in?
-- Make purchases
-- Return items
+- What kind of search queriers are my shoppers most engaged in?
+- What is the order life cycle like?
+Are my shoppers returning products?
+- Are my shoppers adding products to the cart and then abandoning it?
+- Are my shoppers using a desktop or mobile browser?

+While this list is not exhaustive, it helps us shed light on the diverse domains where behavioral information can be captured

 ### Customer profile data